 Presbyopia continues to progress over time.
 For example, someone who is 45 may only notice it when trying to read tiny print in low light.
 However, someone who is 50 may need to use reading glasses many times throughout the day.

 Near Vision Restoration procedures restore near vision and free you from the constant frustrations of reading glasses.
-Eye Associates provides two different inlay procedures to restore near vision.
-These inlays, both smaller than a contact lens and thinner than a human hair, are called the Raindrop Near Vision Inlay and the KAMRA Inlay.
-While these inlays are implanted in one eye only, both eyes work together to create one image.
+Eye Associates currently provides one type of inlay procedure to restore near vision.
+This near vision inlay, smaller than a contact lens and thinner than a human hair, is called the KAMRA Inlay.
+While this inlay is implanted in one eye only, both eyes work together to create one image.
 The inlay eye provides an improvement in near vision.
 With both eyes working together there is not a compromise for distance vision and patients still have a significant improvement in near vision.
-If a patient is experiencing trouble seeing both up close and far away, LASIK surgery may be combined with the Near Vision inlay chosen for the patient.
+If a patient is experiencing trouble seeing both up close and far away, LASIK surgery may be combined with the Near Vision procedure.